 Well-kept records are essential to good safeguarding practice.
-Northwood Primary School is clear about the need to record any concerns, discussions held, decisions made and reasons for those decisions about a child or children within its care.
+Mount Pleasant Primary School is clear about the need to record any concerns, discussions held, decisions made and reasons for those decisions about a child or children within its care.
 All staff will follow the school's information sharing and recording polices to ensure recording keeping is compliant and in line with the General Data Protection Regulations 2018 and Data Protection Act 2018.

-Safeguarding Recording within our school is held electronically through a secure management system of CPOMS and all staff have received training in the recording expectations and retention.
+Safeguarding Recording within our school is held electronically through a secure management system of CPOMS which began in June 2017 and all staff have received training in the recording expectations and retention.
+All recording prior to that is in paper format.
 Following a child leaving our school we follow the appropriate transfer procedures and retention guidelines.
-At Northwood Primary School we started electronic recording from January 2017.
-All recording prior to this is in paper format.
-Retention guidelines are followed accordingly.